-The incidence of microbubbles in the present study is quite higher than other published studies.9,10 The high incidence of silicone microbubbles could be due to multiple reasons: on the one hand the systematic search for the microbubbles could have increase the report on this complication.
-On the other hand, variations in the injection technique, type of syringe used, packaging process or possible mishandling of the repackaged doses (as sudden variations in temperature, exposure of the syringes to light, agitation of the syringes) could have also influenced.
-13-16 Melo et al also found a high incidence of this complication and a positive correlation between the number of IVI and the presence of silicone microbubbles.10
+The incidence of microbubbles in the present study is higher than in other published studies.9,10 The great incidence of silicone microbubbles could be due to multiple reasons: on the one hand the systematic search for the microbubbles could have increase the report on this complication.
+On the other hand, variations in the injection technique, type of syringe used, packaging process or possible mishandling of the repackaged doses (as sudden variations in temperature, exposure of the syringes to light, agitation of the syringes) could have also influenced this data.
+13-16 Melo et al. also found a high incidence of this complication and a positive correlation between the number of IVI and the presence of silicone microbubbles.10

 We have not found in the literature other studies that quantify the number of microbubbles, so we have no comparative references.
 It is noteworthy that many of our patients showed clusters of countless microbubbles that probably came from a singular injection.